CircuitVerse/Interactive-Book/docs/gates.md

 ## NAND gate

-The NAND gate behaves in the opposite fashion to and AND gate.
-You can think of it as an AND gate followed immediately by a NOT gate.
-Its output is 0 when the two inputs are 1, and for all other cases, its output is 0.
-The name NAND comes from joining NOT and AND.
-The symbol for NAND is the same as that for AND except for the addition of a small circle on the right side.
+The NAND gate is a logical gate, Which acts in the opposite way to AND gate.
+The NAND gate can be imagined as an AND gate which is connected to a NOT gate.
+If the two inputs are 1 the output is 0, and its output is 0 for the all other cases.
+The name NAND can be imagined as the connection of NOT and AND.
+The symbolic representation of NAND is similar to AND except there is a small circle added to the right side.

 | Input1       | Input 2      | output |
 |:------------:|:------------:|:------:|